mooseman/cfoogol/README.txt

 While looking around for public-domain parsers and interpreters, I found this neat little compiler from comp.sources.misc (volume 42).
-When you compile cfoogol.c, you'll get lots of warnings but the code does compile successfully, producing an executable, and the executable works too - compiling a foogol program and emitting C code.
+When you compile fc.c, you'll get lots of warnings but the code does compile successfully, producing an executable, and the executable works too - compiling a foogol program and emitting C code.